mehdi-dev97/alx-system_engineering-devops/0x12-web_stack_debugging_2/README.md

 - Your Bash scripts must run without error
 - The first line of all your Bash scripts should be exactly #!/usr/bin/env bash
 - The second line of all your Bash scripts should be a comment explaining what is the script doing

+### Tasks

+0. Run software as another user
+1. Run Nginx as Nginx